How to Fly With Your Music Festival Gear

 If traveling abroad, it's important to have a valid passport and visa, as well as check for health advisories and travel warnings.
 You may also need travel insurance, an acceptable form of payment other than the one you normally use, and to fill your prescription medications before you go.

 Researching the festival itself will help you know what you need to bring.
 For example, for a walk-in festival like Envision it is a good idea to bring the bare minimum so that your gear can fit in your backpack and wagon, versus if you will be car camping you may decide to bring decorations and comfort items such as a chair or rug.
-Depending on the festival, you might be able to pay a little extra to rent gear or lodging or simply rent an airbnb off of the grounds.
+Depending on the festival, you might be able to pay a little extra to rent gear or lodging or simply rent lodging off of the grounds.
 Pay attention when buying your ticket to see what works best for you.

 Be conscious of the airline you fly with.
 Some airlines have cheaper tickets but a lower bag allowance, so you could get hit with unexpected fees for your bags.
 By looking up the amount of checked baggage allowed and the fees, and you can ensure that you aren’t blindsided when you get to the airport.
 It may be better to book with a more expensive airline that allows more bags, depending on how many you are bringing.
 For example, many Burners who fly to Burning Man book with Southwest because they allow two bags with no fees.